atreyad/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in Financial Technology at the University of Edinburgh Business School and I will be on the 2023-2024 job market.
+I am a PhD candidate in Financial Technology at the University of Edinburgh Business School.